 6. Plan your route ahead of time

-Plan your route before starting your trip, I don’t mean you need to prebook everything but have an idea of where you want to go.
+Plan your Europe Route before starting your trip, I don’t mean you need to prebook everything but have an idea of where you want to go.
 This way you will avoid travelling back and forward and ultimately spending more money on transportation than needed.

 7. Eastern VS Western Europe